Something’s off

 Challenges

-This project presented several challenges, but our small team managed to communicate effectively and find solutions together.
-One of the main challenges was working without dedicated artists or VFX specialists.
-This meant I had to make early decisions about low-poly aesthetics, scale, and level readability to ensure the game looked coherent and playable.
+TThis project came with several challenges, but our small team communicated well and solved problems together.
+Working without artists or VFX specialists meant I had to make early calls on the low poly look, scale, and readability to keep the game coherent.

 Reflection